jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 - route_from_orchestrator function

 **Internal Logic**:
-1. Create LLM instances dynamically for all agents:
+1. Define Agent Tools:
+   - Get research tools using asyncio.run(get_research_tools())
+   - Get expert tools using get_expert_tools()
+2. Create LLMs dynamically:
    - Create llm_planner using llm_factory with planner config
-   - Create llm_researcher using llm_factory with researcher config
+   - Create llm_researcher using llm_factory with researcher config and research_tools
-   - Create llm_expert using llm_factory with expert config
+   - Create llm_expert using llm_factory with expert config and expert_tools
    - Create llm_critic using llm_factory with critic config
    - Create llm_finalizer using llm_factory with finalizer config
-2. Create Researcher Subgraphs:
+3. Create Researcher Subgraphs:
-   - Get research tools using asyncio.run(get_research_tools())
-   - Bind research tools to llm_researcher
-   - Create researcher node using create_researcher_llm_node
+   - Create researcher node using create_researcher_llm_node with researcher config and llm_researcher
-   - Create researcher graph using create_researcher_subgraph
+   - Create researcher graph using create_researcher_subgraph with researcher_node and research_tools
-3. Create Expert Subgraphs:
+4. Create Expert Subgraphs:
-   - Get expert tools using get_expert_tools()
-   - Bind expert tools to llm_expert
-   - Create expert node using create_expert_llm_node
+   - Create expert node using create_expert_llm_node with expert config and llm_expert
-   - Create expert graph using create_expert_subgraph
+   - Create expert graph using create_expert_subgraph with expert_node and expert_tools
-4. Create agent functions with injected prompts and LLMs:
+5. Create agent functions with injected prompts and LLMs:
    - Create planner_agent using create_planner_agent
    - Create researcher_agent using create_researcher_agent
    - Create expert_agent using create_expert_agent
    - Create critic_agent using create_critic_agent
    - Create finalizer_agent using create_finalizer_agent
-5. Create input interface with retry limit using create_input_interface
+6. Create input interface with retry limit using create_input_interface with agent_configs
-6. Build the graph:
+7. Build the graph:
    - Create StateGraph instance with GraphState
    - Add all nodes to the graph (input_interface, orchestrator, planner, researcher, expert, critic, finalizer)
-7. Add edges to the graph:
+8. Add edges to the graph:
    - Add edge from START to input_interface
    - Add edge from input_interface to orchestrator
    - Add edges from all agents to orchestrator
    - Add edge from finalizer to END
-8. Add conditional edges from orchestrator using route_from_orchestrator function with mapping dictionary containing "planner", "researcher", "expert", "critic", and "finalizer" routes
+9. Add conditional edges from orchestrator using route_from_orchestrator function with mapping dictionary containing "planner", "researcher", "expert", "critic", and "finalizer" routes
-9. Compile and return the graph using builder.compile()
+10. Compile the graph using builder.compile()
+11. Create the OpikTracer for LangGraph using OpikTracer(graph=app.get_graph(xray=True))
+12. Return both the compiled graph and OpikTracer

 **Pseudocode**:
 ```